TimITSolutions/federation_environment_getting_started/README.md

-# Our model-to-data platform and instructions on how to use it.
+# Our model-to-data platform and instructions on how to use it
 We developed a model-to-data platform to provide users worldwide access to our mammography dataset, CLaM, in a privacy preserving manner.
 The dataset is collected from Ziekenhuis Groep Twente (ZGT), The Netherlands.
 Through our model-to-data platform, users can send their artificially intelligent (AI) model script for training on our mammography dataset.
 The mammography dataset stays within the hospital and users cannot download or see the dataset.
 The users only get back the model’s performance on our dataset when the training is complete and can also get the trained model on request.
 Thus, instead of bringing the data to the model, we bring the model to the data.